jwashke/commissions/readme.md

 ![screenshot](https://s3-us-west-2.amazonaws.com/project-screenshots/commissions_screenshot.jpg)

-Commissionrablio allows users who have signed a home buyer agreement with Trelora to view MLS data on commission fees for homes available for sale in the Denver area.
+Commissionrableio allows users who have signed a home buyer agreement with Trelora to view MLS data on commission fees for homes available for sale in the Denver area.

 Data is pulled in from a CSV and homes are displayed as pins on a google map of Denver.
 Users can filter homes by certain attributes or search for homes.
 Clicking a link in a homes info window takes the user to a show page with more information about the home.